andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

     call exit
 ```

-Let’s dive in and see what happens during the runtime setup process (`initialize_standard_library` above).
+Let’s dive in and see what happens during the runtime setup process (`initialise_standard_library` above).

 ### Runtime Setup